robbievanleeuwen/section-properties/README.md

 ## Documentation:

-*sectionproperties* has a fully documented python API which you can find at [https://sectionproperties.readthedocs.io/](https://sectionproperties.readthedocs.io/).
-To read more about the theory behind the program, its implementation and some more examples, check out my blog at [https://robbievanleeuwen.github.io/](https://robbievanleeuwen.github.io/).
+*sectionproperties* is fully documented including a user walkthrough, examples, background theory and an API guide.
+The documentation can find at [https://sectionproperties.readthedocs.io/](https://sectionproperties.readthedocs.io/).

 ## Current Capabilities: